Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 The prototypical system used in these experiments is the ferrimagnetic insulator yttrium iron garnet $\rm Y_3Fe_5O_8$ (YIG).
 This material exhibits spin waves with the largest quality factors among all magnetic materials explored so far, which explains why it is the most widely used.
 YIG is often employed in spherical form, with its fundamental mode being the Kittel mode in which all spins oscillate collectively in phase.

-The coupling strength $g$ between the Kittel and cavity modes is proportional to the square root of the number of participating spins, $g = g_0\sqrt{N}$, where $g_0$ is the coupling strength of a single Bohr magneton to a cavity photon.
-The r.m.s. magnetic field generated in the cavity in its ground state is given by $\langle \hat{B}^2\rangle^{1/2}=\sqrt{\mu_0\hbar\omega_c/2V_c}$, with $\omega_c$ being the cavity frequency, $V_c$ the mode volume occupied by the cavity mode and $\mu_0$ the vacuum permeability.
+The coupling strength $g$ between the Kittel and the cavity modes is proportional to the square root of the number of participating spins $g = g_0\sqrt{N}$, where $g_0$ is the coupling strength of a single Bohr magneton to a cavity photon.
+The rms magnetic field generated in the cavity in its ground state is given by $\langle \hat{B}^2\rangle^{1/2}=\sqrt{\mu_0\hbar\omega/2V_c}$, with $\omega$ being the cavity frequency, $V_c$ the mode volume occupied by the cavity mode, and $\mu_0$ the vacuum permeability.
 The single-spin coupling strength is calculated to be \cite{tabuchi2014, zhang2014}

 Here, $\eta\leq1$ describes the spatial overlap and polarization matching conditions between the microwave field and the magnon mode \cite{zhang2014}. $\gamma = 2\pi \times 28~$GHz/T is the electron gyromagnetic ratio.